-This weekend itinerary builds in ample time for Vieques' many beaches, its unparalleled bio bay, and even some of its odder attractions.
+This weekend itinerary builds in ample time for Vieques' many beaches, its unparalleled bio-bay, and even some of its more unusual attractions.
 Included are suggestions on where to eat, play, and party.

-This is an island of unusual blends: idyllic beaches steps from military fortifications, rustic local life amid luxury tourist accommodations, and a turbulent history in which local fishermen took on the U.S. Navy.
-And you get to witness it all.
+This is an island of unusual blends: idyllic beaches steps from military fortifications, rustic local life amid luxury tourist accommodations, and turbulent history in which local fishermen took on the U.S. Navy.
+And you get to explore it all.

 How you get here depends mostly on your budget.
 If you can afford it, definitely fly from San Juan.
 The 30-minute flight will save a ton of time; the only problem is that you cannot bring too much luggage.
-The cheaper... option is to be a walk-on passenger on the ferry from Fajardo -- but you first need to get to Fajardo to do that.
+The cheaper option is to be a walk-on passenger on the ferry from Ceiba.

 When you come to Vieques, be sure to bring the following:

-- More than one bathing suit (you'll be in the water a lot).
+- Pack more than one bathing suit (you'll be in the water a lot).

-- Light, summer clothes.
+- Light, summer clothes will ensure your comfort.
 Although the weather on the island is not quite the same as on the mainland, you most likely won't need warm clothes (and if it is too cold for shorts and T-shirts, then there's really no point in coming here).

-- Sunblock.
-This is an essential wherever you are in Puerto Rico.
+- Sunblock is essential wherever you are in Puerto Rico.

-- Your camera.
-There are sights here that you won't see anywhere else.
+- Bring your camera as there are sights here that you won't see anywhere else.

 Day One: Settling in and Hitting the Beach

 - Head to Esperanza, the smaller of Vieques' two towns, for lunch.
-Trade Winds and Bananas are among Vieques' most popular restaurants, and both are off the Esperanza malecón (boardwalk).
+The oceanfront Trade Winds and Bananas are among Vieques' most popular restaurants, and both are off the Esperanza malecón (waterfront boardwalk).

-- Time to hit the beach.
+- By now it's time to hit the beach.
 Steps away are Esperanza Beach and nearby is Sun Bay, and you'll find that there are many more on the island.

 - Sunbathe and swim until it's time for dinner.
-Two worthy options away from town is Carambola Restaurant, for fine dining, at the Blue Horizon Boutique Resort, which is closed to repair hurricane damage and expected to re-open soon, and Bigotes, known for seafood and creative Caribbean cuisine.
+Two worthy options a short drive away from town are Carambola Restaurant at the Blue Horizon Boutique Resort, which is closed to repair hurricane damage and expected to re-open soon, and Bigotes, known for seafood and creative Caribbean cuisine.

-- Your Vieques nightlife options are slim, but the Blue Moon Bar & Grill at the Blue Horizon resort is a nice spot to wind down the evening.
-For a more boisterous party, head to Bananas, where the second floor is devoted to revelry on weekend nights.
+- Your Vieques nightlife options are slim, but if you're in the mood for a party, head to Bananas, where the second floor is devoted to revelry on weekend nights.